LEAP

 LEAP Education Fund

-The Educational Foundation’s Lexington Education Assistance Plan supports the district’s educational initiatives and priorities by providing financial assistance in areas of need.
+Leap 25-26 PrincessThe Educational Foundation’s Lexington Education Assistance Plan supports the district’s educational initiatives and priorities by providing financial assistance in areas of need.
 When you donate to the LEAP Education fund, you support educational programs that teach our students to communicate, innovate, collaborate and think critically.

 LEAP Emergency Fund

-The Foundation’s Lexington Emergency Assistance Plan supports Lexington District One employees and students in a number of ways.
 First, it assists our families that have experienced a recent crisis and need temporary help to survive by offering financial assistance and/or in-kind services.
 Employees and students in crisis must be nominated a current, permanent employee (i.e., individuals may not nominate themselves) and can obtain a LEAP Emergency Application from their school or department volunteer LEAP Representative.

 Aid may be given to Lexington District One students and permanent full-time and part-time employees.
 The fund has helped employees who were struggling with a serious illness, students’ families who’ve suffered total loss from a home fire, as well as many others in need.
-Assistance may include payments towards utility bills, rent or mortgage, or medical bills, as well as food; however, it typically excludes any payments for housing insurance, vehicle purchases/insurance, childcare, security deposits, domestic dispute, and workers’ compensation issues.
+Assistance may include payments towards utility bills, rent or mortgage, or medical bills, as well as food; however, grant aid typically excludes any payments for housing insurance, vehicle purchases/insurance, childcare, security deposits, domestic dispute, and workers’ compensation issues.

 Second, the LEAP Emergency fund provides help to Lexington One students in need of medical, dental, or vision services that prevent the students from learning.
+Often a student’s teacher may discover such a challenge and refer the student to the school’s nurse and assigned Lexington One Social Worker, who then communicates with foundation staff.

 How To Give

-Lexington District One Employees may make financial donations to the LEAP campaign anytime during the year.
-However, employees can only choose payroll deduction and annual leave donations during the campaign period, which is always during the first few weeks of the school year.
 Individuals who do not work for the district may also donate to our LEAP funds and/or considering giving to our other Educational Foundation funds that support Lexington District One.
-We welcome individuals to contact our executive director to learn more about how to support the Lexington One Educational Foundation’s many endeavors.
+We welcome individuals to contact our executive director to learn more about how to support the Lexington One Educational Foundation’s many endeavors!

 How To Apply